-Lundbeckfond Invest A/S is one of the Company's stockholders and participated in all tranches of the Series A preferred stock financing.
+Lundbeckfond Invest A/S is one of the Company's stockholders and participated in all tranches of the Series A preferred stock financing and both tranches of the Series B preferred stock financing.
 Prior to the conversion of the Company's preferred stock, Lundbeckfond Invest A/S owned 5,470,492 shares of Series A Preferred Stock as of December 31, 2019, and 478,749 shares of Series Seed Preferred Stock as of December 31, 2019.
 Lundbeckfond Invest A/S owned 1,326,111 shares of Series B Preferred Stock as of December 31, 2019.
 All shares of preferred stock converted into shares of common stock upon closing of the IPO.
 Lundbeckfond Invest A/S also purchased 187,500 shares of common stock in the IPO.
-This reflects a 5.0% and a 7.4% ownership interest on a fully diluted basis as of September 30, 2021 and December 31, 2020, respectively.
-Mette Kirstine Agger, who was a member of our board of directors until June 29, 2021, is a Managing Partner at Lundbeckfond Invest A/S.
+This reflects a 4.9% and a 5.0% ownership interest on a fully diluted basis as of March 31, 2022 and December 31, 2021, respectively.
+Mette Kirstine Agger, who was a member of our board of directors until June 29, 2021, is a Managing Partner at Lundbeckfonden Ventures, which is an affiliate of Lundbeckfond Invest A/S.

 Lundbeck, an affiliate of Lundbeckfond Invest A/S, is also one of the Company's stockholders and participated in the fourth tranche of the Company's Series A preferred stock financing.
 Prior to the conversion of the Company's preferred stock, Lundbeck owned 499,069 shares of Series A Preferred Stock as of December 31, 2019, as well as 443,271 shares of common stock issued in conjunction with the Lundbeck Agreement (See Note 6).
 All shares of preferred stock converted into shares of common stock upon closing of the IPO.
-This reflects a 1.8% and a 2.7% ownership interest on a fully diluted basis as of September 30, 2021 and December 31, 2020, respectively.
+This reflects a 1.8% and a 1.8% ownership interest on a fully diluted basis as of March 31, 2022 and December 31, 2021, respectively.
 Lundbeck did not participate in the Series B Preferred Stock financing.